HYF-Class23/group1-hyf-rebuild/planning/development-strategy.md

 ### As a user I want to see statics about the school

-- This user story is developed on branch `12-description`.
+- This user story is developed on branch 'whoweare'.
 - This branch is merged to `master` branch after completion.

 ### html